Eurelis/AR-TicTacToe-iOS/README.md

 ***

+### Version 2.0

+* switch player type and color by tapping on the person/robot icon
+* play against AI, against another player or watch two AIs playing against each other
+* when the game is over : time for fireworks!

-### Version 0.1
+### Version 1.0

-1. Scan your surrounding for a plane zone to drop the game board
+* Scan your surrounding for a plane zone to drop the game board
-2. Tap the chosen plane and start playing
+* Tap the chosen plane and start playing
-3. Tap inside a cell to drop a cross or a circle
+* Tap inside a cell to drop a cross or a circle object
-4. When the game is over : tap anywhere to restart
+* When the game is over : tap anywhere to restart

 ***